smmosquera/serge/README.txt

     Added installDebugHook to serge.common.
-If you call this then the game will drop into pdb when an unhandled error occurs Added TextGenerator block to allow generation of randomized text ToggledMenu now sets layer properly for menu items
+If you call this then the game will drop into pdb when an unhandled error occurs Added TextGenerator block to allow generation of randomized text ToggledMenu now sets layer properly for menu items 0.4.3
+    Tiled layer now supports getLocationsWithSpriteName to find specific sprites on a layer